-Press \blacktriangleleft FOLDER, FOLDER \blacktriangleright to access the previous/next folder (if available).
+Press FOLDER, FOLDER ▶ to access the previous/next folder (if available).

 COMPRESS (Compression): Available only in CD/MP3 mode.
 Press MENU until COMPRESS ON/OFF appears in the display.
-Use \triangle / \bigvee to toggle ON/OFF.
+Use \(\int \) to toggle ON/OFF.
 When COMPRESS is ON, the system will bring the soft and loud CD passages together for a more consistent listening level.

-4. AUX: Press repeatedly to reach LINE IN (auxiliary audio mode).
+4. AUX: Press repeatedly to cycle through LINE IN (auxiliary audio mode), SYNC®, SAT1, SAT2 and SAT3 modes (satellite radio, if equipped).

 For location and further information on auxiliary audio mode, refer to Auxiliary input jack later in this chapter.